bdoolaeghe/cassandra-course/TPs/TP3/TP3.2_data_availability.md

 ```
 docker stop cassandra-node-2
 ```
-_NB: You can also stop a node with "square" (stop) button on [scope](http://localhost:4040).
-Then, you should see the last node has disappeared._

 * Open a cqlsh from cassandra-node-1 (in [scope](http://localhost:4040)) , and query the data from 'paris':
 ```
 cqlsh> use my_keyspace ;